djakaria21/calculator-cli-code-excercise/README.md

 The reasoning behind not going with the react based cli creation tools is the lack of working examples as well as the repository not being updated for literally 2 years.

+## Nice to haves

+To finish, the actual calculator, also adding security, testing, and perhaps try to update the react cli node packages to actually have working examples, or get the existing samples to work.

 ## How to run